Top divers join perilous mission to recover Italian tourists’ remains from Maldives sea cave

 Each rescue dive is limited to around three hours due to oxygen and decompression requirements, Shareef said.

-During Saturday’s rescue operation two divers marked the cave entrance by shooting a balloon up to the water’s surface.
+During Saturday’s recovery operation, two divers marked the cave entrance by shooting a balloon up to the water’s surface.
 This allowed remaining crew to swim directly toward it and maximize their time inside.

 However, conditions are extremely challenging, with unpredictable strong currents, narrow passageways leading to a vast chamber, and pitch-black darkness throughout, Shareef said.